South Korea Loses to Ghana 3-2 at the 2022 Qatar World Cup

 With only a point on the board, Korea has an uphill battle to secure the last of the two berths to the Round of 16, with a must-win over ninth-ranked Portugal on Saturday likely to be only a part of the requirements.

-Korea will also have to look for much help from the remaining matches among its rivals.
-Portugal will play Uruguay in the second round of Group H games.
+Korea will also have to look for much help from the remaining match among its rivals.
+Portugal has already secured a place in the last 16 by beating Uruguay 2-0 in the other second round of Group H games.

-With both Korea and Ghana aiming for a victory to avoid an early exit from Qatar ahead of clashes with group favorites Portugal and Uruguay, respectively, both teams were out in full force from early on during Monday's match, but it was the Black Stars who enjoyed the last laugh.

-Korea is now on the precipice of group-stage elimination for the third consecutive World Cup.
-In the previous edition in Russia, they finished third in the group stage and were eliminated along with Germany, who they managed to beat 2-0.

 Moon Gwang-lip, KBS World Radio News.